abel-yelin/puzzle-durov-today/data/md/how-to-contributing-to-gitbase.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for GitBase.
+This section guides you through submitting a bug report for Major.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

 **Before Submitting A Bug Report**

 * Check the documentation for a list of common questions and problems.
-* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/yourusername/gitbase/issues).
+* Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/yourusername/Major/issues).

 **How Do I Submit A (Good) Bug Report?**